How AI is Transforming Go-to-Market - > Get the ebook

 Risk Identification

-The first crucial step in the risk analysis process is identifying potential risks that could impact your business.
+The first crucial step in the risk analysis process is identifying the type of risks that could impact your business.
 This component of the template should provide a systematic approach to uncovering risks across various categories, such as:

 • Financial risks: Factors that could negatively affect your organization's financial stability, such as market fluctuations, credit risks, or liquidity issues.

-• Operational risks: Risks associated with day-to-day business operations, including supply chain disruptions, equipment failures, or human errors.
+• Operational risks: Project risks associated with day-to-day business operations, including supply chain disruptions, equipment failures, or human errors.

 • Strategic risks: Risks related to long-term business objectives, such as changes in market trends, competitive threats, or regulatory shifts.